COGNITIVE BEHAVIORAL THERAPY (CBT)

 Cognitive behavioural therapy (CBT) is one of the most effective and commonly used types of therapy.
 It is based on cognitive and behavioural therapeutic approaches, combining the two to identify how your thought patterns and perceptions affect your feelings and behaviour. unhelpful thoughts and behaviours can lead to mental health problems.
 CBT works by identifying and modifying these dysfunctional thought patterns and maladaptive behaviours in order to alleviate distressing emotions.
-Your therapist will help you identify unhelpful thoughts and behvaiours and work with you, using a variety of techniques, to help you challenge these thoughts and modify your behaviours in order to feel better.
-CBT will provide you with skills to respond better in stressful situations and coping strategies to better deal with your symptoms.
+Your therapist will help you identify unhelpful thoughts and behaviours and work with you, using a variety of techniques, to help you challenge these thoughts and modify your behaviours in order to feel better.
+CBT counselling will provide you with skills to respond better in stressful situations and coping strategies to better deal with your symptoms.

 CBT can be applied to a large number of mental health conditions and has been found to be the most effective treatment for many of them, even more so than medications.
 However, it does not only need to be used for disorders, it can also help you become more aware of negative thinking patterns, teach you to manage challenging life situations (such as grief), provide you with skills to enhance your relationships, and improve your overall quality of life.